mrstmcpp/MrStmRecords/README.md

-# Stmify
+# MrStmRecords

-Welcome to **Stmify** – a portfolio website showcasing my work as a developer and artist.
+Welcome to **MrStmRecords ** – a portfolio website showcasing my work as a developer and artist.
 Stmify provides a unique streaming experience for visitors, allowing them to listen to my songs and explore the artist section.

 ## Features